-Dr Adam Vile explains how to build simple, powerful anchors for mental focus
+Dr Adam Vile explains how to build simple, powerful anchors for mental focus.

 Just as physical skills can be developed by training programs and periodisation in the lead up to sporting events, so can mental skills.
 I take the view here that the physical and mental go together in a single package to create a performer giving their very best performance at just the right time and in just the right place.
-Of course there are lots of theories on the best way to approach training and competition from a physical skills and conditioning point of view, and there are many ways of building appropriate mental skills (Baum 1999, Liggett 2000).
-The question is of how to connect the two.
-This is where we draw on the notion of anchoring and we refer to our good old behaviourist friends Drs Pavlov and Skinner.
+Of course, there are lots of theories on the best way to approach training and competition from a physical skill and conditioning point of view, and there are many ways of building appropriate mental skills (Baum 1999, Liggett 2000).
+The question is how to connect the two.
+This is where we draw on the notion of anchoring, and we refer to our good old behaviourist friends Drs Pavlov and Skinner.

-The basic principal of a anchoring draws on the work of Dr Ivan Pavlov (1927) who noticed that he could condition dogs to salivate before they were shown and given food just by ringing a bell.
+The basic principle of anchoring draws on the work of Dr Ivan Pavlov (1927) who noticed that he could condition dogs to salivate before they were shown and given food just by ringing a bell.
 The stimulus 'S' (a bell) that would not normally produce a particular response 'R' (salivation) eventually comes to do so by being paired with another stimulus (food) which usually does produce this response.
 Repeatedly the dogs were shown the food and the bell rung, after a while the mere ring of the bell had the same response as the food.
-The food is referred to as the Unconditioned Stimulus (UCS) and because the bell does not normally produce salivation it is referred to as the Conditioned Stimulus (CS).
+The food is referred to as the Unconditioned Stimulus (UCS), and because the bell does not normally produce salivation, it is referred to as the Conditioned Stimulus (CS).
 The salivation following the bell ringing is the conditioned response (CR).
 As an example of this in action, it may be a good idea for you to try an experiment.
 Think of the taste of a lemon on your tongue.
 Do you get a response?
 The slight salivation that you may have noticed is an unconditioned response.
 When you see a red light at the traffic lights, what do you do?
 The fact that you automatically stop is a conditioned response (it would not be normal behaviour if you had not learnt it).
 This is known as classical conditioning, and it gives rise to a simple law:

 An anchor then is the stimulus that gives rise to a specific response.
 The term Anchoring, common now in NLP and Hypnosis as well as Psychology, was first used by Bandler and Grinder (1979) to describe this classical conditioning behaviour in a human context.
-They noted that as we go through life we build a lot of anchors for various responses.
-How many of us feel a certain way when we hear "Our song", or have a sense of dread when we hear a certain tone in a parent's voice?
+They noted that as we go through life, we build a lot of anchors for various responses.
+How many of us feel a certain way when we hear "Our song", or have a sense of dread when we hear a specific tone in a parent's voice?
 They pointed out that Anchors are learned responses, and gave the example of a Phobia as one such learned response.
 See a spider (S), start the physical manifestation of fear (R).
-And the amazing thing about a Phobia is that it is usually learn in result of a single learning experience.
+And the amazing thing about a Phobia is that it is usually learned as a result of a single learning experience.
 It is normally the case that there is one defining incident that creates the phobia (seeing a spider in the bath and mummy screaming and running) and seems that it would be very easy to give someone a phobia and of course, this can be useful - how about having a phobia of being lazy, or of not sticking to your training regime?